 Incapacity planning is primarily concerned with responsibly planning out finances and health decisions.
 It’s also an essential preparation to make when you have minor children.
 Arrangements for children are typically made through a will, which is one aspect of an incapacity plan.

-What should a San Mateo incapacity plan include?
+What should an incapacity plan include?

 An incapacity plan is a collection of important legal documents and decisions that dictate how your affairs will be managed in the event of incapacity.
 These include decisions about finances and preferences regarding your medical care.